Founders and Directors

 Email: Robert.Culbertson@asu.edu

 Bob Culbertson is Associate Professor of Physics at ASU.
-His primary research area is solid state physics, but since 2004 he has also been directing research of graduate students in physics education.
-He teaches PHS540: Integrated Physics and Chemistry, and PHS581: Structure of Matter, in the MNS program.
+His primary research area is solid state physics, but since 2004 he has directed research of graduate students in physics education.
+In the MNS program, he teaches PHS540: Integrated Physics and Chemistry, PHS 560: Matter and Light, and PHS581: Structure of Matter.
+In 2012 he was awarded a PhysTEC grant, and he aligned both programs to amplify each other.
 Visit his website.